DAIFerraraGraf/dai-lab-http-infrastructure/README.md

 The first line is the name of the service.
 The second line is the image we want to use.
 The third line is the command we want to execute when the container is started.

-In our case, we want to enable the traefik dashboard and we want to use the docker provider.
-The docker provider allows traefik to discover the services running in the docker compose file.
+In our case, we want to enable the Traefik dashboard, and we want to use the docker provider.
+The docker provider allows Traefik to discover the services running in the docker compose file.
-The fourth line is the volume we want to mount to allow traefik to access the docker socket.
+The fourth line is the volume we want to mount to allow Traefik to access the docker socket.
 The fifth line is the ports we want to expose.
-In our case, we want to expose the port 80 for the websites and the port 8080 for the traefik dashboard.
+In our case, we want to expose the port 80 for the websites and the port 8080 for the Traefik dashboard.

 In this specific case, /var/run/docker.sock:/var/run/docker.sock allows Traefik to access the Docker socket of the host